As for the town itself, Wells is home to both traditional and contemporary shops.

 Meanwhile, the newly-renovated Wells Maltings hosts film festivals in its cinema, as well as art exhibitions, concerts and theatre productions.

-Unlike the nearby villages of Burnham Markham and Holkham, the town’s majority population are locals, with very few second-home owners.
+Unlike the nearby villages of Burnham Markham and Holkham, the town’s majority population are locals rather than second home owners.

 Wells is much more down-to-earth than its neighbours: it’s considered by many Norfolk residents to be a homely, not posh, seaside resort thanks to its amusement arcades, quayside crabbing, and many fish and chips outlets.